In this lesson, we’re going to cover the different jobs in Korean. In other words, you will get a list of jobs or different occupations in Korean.

 5. 직업 (jigeop)

-This is another alternative to say “job” in Korean.
-You would use this specifically when describing what your job or occupation is.
+This is another alternative to saying “job” in Korean.
+You would use this specifically when describing what your occupation is.

 6. 작업 (jageob)